mazwat/mazwat.github.io/research-week-ws.md

 ![Mario Screenshot](images/mario.jpg)
 *Attribution: A screenshot from Nintendo's 1985 classic video game Super Mario Bros.*

-You are not designing Mario, but you are using this as template.
+You are not designing Mario, but you are using this as a template for the kind of game.
+Essentially it should be a 2D sprite based side scrolling platform game.

 1. Develop a **design specification document** for your game.
 Break down all the key functionality into encapsulated classes.
 You should design the key classes and relationships that would be in the platformer:
 	- We are not expecting you to use any formal notation at this stage but we expect you to create a diagram that represents an overview of all the relationships.
 	- Think about the classes, variables and functions that will support the game